ngParty/ng-metadata/README.md

 Advantages of `ng-metadata`:

-- clean Angular 2 DI with Angular 1
+- clean Angular 2 style DI with Angular 1
 - write your apps in Angular 2 style today and be more productive!
 - removes the overhead of Angular 1 API's like link function, $scope, $element and what not and other strange angular 1 api syntax
 - no abstractions, just pure Angular 1.x under the hood and power of ES.next decorators
 - leads you, to to write **clean and component driven** code without complicated DDO definition APIs
 - "forces" you think about your app as a component tree and in Angular 2 terms

-Behind the scenes it uses ES.next decorators extended by Typescript( which adds method parameter decorators etc...)
+Behind the scenes it uses ES.next decorators extended by TypeScript (which adds method decorators, parameter decorators etc...)
 > parameter decorators are now at stage-0 in TC39, so probably it will be soon available in **Babel** so you can use all this goodness with ES2015 if you prefer pure JS

 ## Quick start